ClickHouse/HouseClick/README.md

 - Python 3.10+ - for data generation scripts
 - Node v16.15.1+
 - Yarn 1.22.19
 - Supabase (free tier is sufficient) account or local instance.
-You will need Foreign Data Wrappers enabled on this instance.
+You will need [Foreign Data Wrapper](https://supabase.github.io/wrappers/clickhouse/)  enabled on this instance.
 - OpenAPI key. $10 free credit is sufficient to generate 1000 properties.
 This is used to generated property descriptions.

 ### 2. Installation